Watermarking Text Data on Large Language Models for Dataset Copyright: Introduction

-Comprehensive experimental results on real-world datasets and state-of-the-art NLP models show that the backdoor-based membership inference method performs much better than existing ones with nearly 100\% inference accuracy, whereas requiring far less information to achieve membership inference.
-To better understand our proposed method, we conduct detailed ablation studies to investigate how different factors of the backdoor triggers influence its effectiveness.
-As far as we are concerned, our work is the first to leverage backdoor techniques to achieve membership inference on NLP models, and we hope this work will lead to better data protection for individuals.
-Our contributions can be summarized as follows. \begin{enumerate} \item To the best of our knowledge, we are the first group that investigates how to identify the illegal or unauthorized usage of private text sample via membership inference.
-Note that, not all text examples are private data in general. \item Our proposed method firstly considers adopting the backdoor techniques with membership inference for NLP models, which bypasses the weaknesses of the traditional membership inference methods, i.e., proxy dataset and surrogate model training. \end{enumerate}
+Comprehensive experimental results on real-world datasets and state-of-the-art NLP models show that our backdoor-based membership inference method performs much better than existing ones, requiring far less information and lower marking ratios to achieve membership inference.
+Moreover, we also demonstrate that \method is robust under some potential countermeasures and conduct detailed sensitivity studies to investigate how triggers affect the marking performance.
+Our contributions can be summarized as follows. \begin{itemize} \item To the best of our knowledge, we are the first to investigate how to identify the unauthorized usage of private text samples via membership inference in the linguistic domain. \item We introduce \method, a backdoor-based watermark technique designed to verify copyright ownership from the data owner's perspective.
+With our sample-efficient threshold $\beta$ design in the verification process, \method only requires marking only 0.01\% of the training dataset for effective membership inference with a negligible impact on the model utility. \item We demonstrate the effectiveness of the proposed method through extensive experiments on multiple classification datasets like SST-5 and various LLM architectures (BERT and GPT-based LLMs).
+Moreover, we discuss preliminary potential countermeasures and evaluate the robustness and sensitivity of our method. \end{itemize}